ajgallego/document-image-binarization/README.md

 The only mandatory parameters are `-path` and `-db`.
 To run the training you must first indicate the path where the datasets are located (with the `-path` parameter) and the name of the dataset to evaluate (with the `-db` parameter).
 Depending on the name of the dataset the system will create the partitions for training and validation.

 The folders of each dataset must have a specific name (see table in section "Datasets" or consult the source code).
-Within each folder there must be two subfolders, one with the suffix `\_GR` with the images in gray scale, and another with the suffix `\_GT` for the ground truth.
+Within each folder there must be two subfolders, one with the suffix `\_GR` with the input images in grayscale, and another with the suffix `\_GT` for the ground truth.

 Option `--aug` activates the data augmentation, in this case the system will load the images stored in the folder with prefix `aug_`.